Back to blog

 "input_validation": { "safe": true },

-"output_validation": { "safe": false, "threats": ["prompt_injection"] },
+"output_validation": { "safe": false, "threats": ["jailbreak_instruction_override"] },

 "action": "blocked"

-Claude Desktop Limitation
+Claude Desktop limitation

 Does Anthropic protect against this at the model level?